bquast/bookmark-2-epub/README.md

 # bookmark to epub
-This C program converts the markdown for books *bookmark* to epub.
+This C program converts the markdown for books in the *bookmark* for to files in the epub format.

 ## compiling
 Compile the program from the source code using: